quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 Alternately, if the old server is going offline, the load balancer could simply map its server ID to the new server's address.

+# Version Invariance of QUIC-LB

+Retry Services are inherently dependent on the format (and existence) of Retry Packets in each version of QUIC, and so Retry Service configuration explicitly includes the supported QUIC versions.

+The server ID encodings, and requirements for their handling, are designed to be QUIC version independent (see {{QUIC-INVARIANTS}}).
+A QUIC-LB load balancer will generally not require changes as servers deploy new versions of QUIC.
+However, there are several unlikely future design decisions that could impact the operation of QUIC-LB.

+The maximum Connection ID length could be below the minimum necessary for one or more encoding algorithms.

+{{routing-algorithms}} provides guidance about how load balancers should handle non-compliant DCIDs.
+This guidance, and the implementation of an algorithm to handle these DCIDs, rests on some assumptions:

+* Incoming short headers do not contain DCIDs that are client-generated.
+* The use of client-generated incoming DCIDs does not persist beyond a few round trips in the connection.
+* In this interval, some exposed fields (e.g. UDP address and port, source and client-generated destination Connection ID) remain constant for all packets in the connection.
+For example, 0RTT and Initial packets use the same CIDs and ports.

+If these assumptions are invalid, this specification is likely to lead to loss of packets that contain non-compliant DCIDs, and in extremee cases connection failure.

 # Security Considerations {#security-considerations}

 QUIC-LB is intended to prevent linkability.
 Attacks would therefore attempt to